-Table 21: Configuring advanced camera settings
+Table 20: Configuring advanced camera settings

 Field Name Description Enable Select Yes to enable this camera.
 Otherwise, you cannot use the video input from this camera.
-You cannot disable the default camera or the DVI connection.
+If you connected multiple cameras via the Scopia XT Camera Switch, enable each camera.
+You cannot disable the default camera.
 Moving (PTZ) Enable the camera pan, tilt and zoom functionality if it is supported by your camera, such as the XT Premium Camera.
+The camera must be connected via a VISCA cable, as described in Connecting Cameras for Controlling the Optional XT Premium Camera with the XT Remote Control Unit on page 51.
 Disable if you connected DVD devices or non-PTZ cameras.

-Field Name Description White balance This is not relevant for USB cameras. mode If the lighting in the room is not standard, you can adjust the colors of the image sent by the camera: To allow the camera to automatically adjust colors to room lighting, set to Automatic.
-To set the camera to adjust colors based on natural sunlight, select Outdoor.
-This could be used, for example, in a room with many large windows. • To set the camera to adjust colors based on artificial light, select Indoor .
-To calibrate colors manually, set to Manual, and adjust the Red and Blue sliders. • To calibrate color temperature so that the image does not have blue or red color undertones, set to Customize .
+White balance This is not relevant for USB cameras. mode If the lighting in the room is not standard, you can adjust the colors of the image sent by the camera: To allow the camera to automatically adjust colors to room lighting, set to Automatic. • To set the camera to adjust colors based on natural sunlight, select Outdoor .
+This could be used, for example, in a room with many large windows. • To set the camera to adjust colors based on artificial light, select Indoor . • To calibrate colors manually, set to Manual , and adjust the Red and Blue sliders. • To calibrate color temperature so that the image does not have blue or red color undertones, set to Customize .
 Backlight compensation Select to counteract silhouetting of subjects when the backlighting is excessive.
 Exposure This is not relevant for USB cameras. compensation If the lighting in the room is excessive, enable and define exposure compensation to manually reduce light intake.
 Focus mode Set the camera focus: • To set the camera focus automatically, select Automatic. • To adjust the camera focus manually, select Manual , and set the distance from the camera to the table.
 Camera sharpness Adjust the sharpness of the image from your camera.

 - 6. From the web interface only, select Save. - 7.
-Configure the settings described in Table 21: Configuring advanced camera settings on page 99 for each camera you are using.
+Configure the settings described in Table 20: Configuring advanced camera settings on page 104 for each camera you are using.